nonplayer/hammercrawl/hc_core_player.md

 * Lie & Cheat (CHA)
 * Snatch & Grab (DEX)

-At first level the Thief must randomly determine one Thief Skill to be their Bailiwick, and one to be their Failing.
+At first level the Thief must randomly determine one Thief Skill to be their **Bailiwick**, and one to be their **Failing**.
 The thief gets advantage on checks related to their Bailiwick, and disadvantage on checks related to their Failing.

 At first level, the Thief's skills only work on a "mundane" level.
 At ninth level, the thief's skills evolve to function on a magical level as well, albeit with Disadvantage in such circumstances.
 Thief skills and their uses are explained in greater detail in the "Playing Your Character" chapter of this document.